These delicious Strawberry Filled Cupcakes are bursting with fruity strawberry flavor!

 How to Make Strawberry Filled Cupcakes

-- Mix the vanilla cupcake batter: To a large bowl, whisk together the dry ingredients.
-Then add the wet ingredients (minus the warm water) to the dry ingredients and fully incorporate them together.
-Lastly, whisk the batter while slowly pouring the lukewarm water into the batter until no lumps remain.
-Fill your cupcake liners 2/3 full with the batter.
+1. Bake the vanilla cupcakes- Whisk together the dry ingredients, add the wet ingredients (minus the warm water), and fully incorporate them together.
+Slowly whisk in the warm water until there are no lumps.
+Fill your cupcake liners with the batter and bake.

 The easiest option you have is to frost the cupcakes with a butter knife.
 You can also use a Ziploc bag and cut a 1/2 inch to 1 inch hole in the corner to create a tip.
 The Ziploc bag method works great for the strawberry jam filling and the strawberry buttercream.